Ireland's Fittest Family: Season 8

 In May 2020, the series was confirmed to be returning for an eighth edition with Mairéad Ronan returning as host.
 For the fourth year-in-a row, all four coaches, Anna Geary, Davy Fitzgerald, Derval O'Rourke and Donncha O'Callaghan, were announced to be returning to the competition.
 The season didn't air during its usual autumn schedule, instead it was pushed to January 2021 in what was Dancing with the Stars' slot which wasn't able to air due to the COVID-19 pandemic.

 This season began with sixteen families.
 For the third year-in-a-row, none of the families had ever competed in the competition before.

 For the first time since Season 2, the coaches selected the families they wanted to work with prior to meeting them.
 Meaning, unlike the previous five seasons, every family was assigned to a coach.
-Due to the COVID-19 pandemic, the entire season was filmed in Hell & Back's course in Killruddery, Co.
-Wicklow.
+Due to the COVID-19 pandemic, the entire season was filmed in Hell & Back's course in Killruddery, County Wicklow.

 The season was won by the Mahoney family from County Wexford coached by Davy Fitzgerald, making him the third coach to get a second win.

 Season 9

 In May 2021, the series was confirmed to be returning for a ninth season with Mairéad Ronan returning as host for her eighth season.
 For the fifth year-in-a row, all four coaches, Anna Geary, Davy Fitzgerald, Derval O'Rourke and Donncha O'Callaghan, were announced to be returning to the competition.

 Similar to the previous year, the season began with sixteen families and the coaches selected the families they wanted to work with prior to meeting them.
-Once again, due to the COVID-19 pandemic, the entire season was filmed in Hell & Back's course in Killruddery, Co.
-Wicklow.
+Once again, due to the COVID-19 pandemic, the entire season was filmed in Hell & Back's course in Killruddery, County Wicklow.
 In a small twist, for Heats 3 and 4 there was no immediate elimination after the first challenge.
 Instead, the families were competing in the first challenge to automatically book a place in the quarterfinal.
 Therefore, both losing families in the second and third challenge in Heats 3 and 4 were eliminated.

 For the fourth year-in-a-row, none of the families had ever competed in the competition before.

 The season was won by the Kinsella family from County Wexford coached by Anna Geary, making her the first coach to win three times.